Bad Fall Leads to ResQLink 400 activation atop New Zealand's St. James Track

 Just before 7am we heard the unmistakable sound of a helicopter and then saw it emerge through the fog and land beside the hut.

-As my friend was assessed by the SAR duo, I spoke to the helicopter pilot.
-He told me that my beacon was “a good one” and that it had been sending out a very strong signal.
+I spoke to the helicopter pilot while the SAR duo assessed my friend.
+He told me that my beacon had been sending out a very strong signal.
 It was very reassuring to hear this.

-My friend was taken by chopper to the nearby town and then by ambulance to the hospital two hours away.
-She later told us that not only had she fractured a bone in her shoulder, it was also dislocated.
+A chopper took my friend to the nearby town.
+An ambulance then transported her to the hospital two hours away.
+She later told us that she had not only fractured a bone in her shoulder but had also dislocated it.

-She would not have been able to walk out from the hut.
-It would have been two days before we were able to reach either end of the track to find help.
-Having the PLB was invaluable.
+She would not have been able to walk out of the hut.
+It would have taken us two days to reach either end of the track to find help.
+The PLB proved invaluable.

 Words of wisdom